Skip to main content

 What It Means When an Insurance Company Goes Insolvent

 An insurance company becomes “insolvent” when it can no longer meet its financial obligations — when its liabilities exceed its assets and it cannot pay the claims it owes.
 Unlike most businesses, insurance companies do not simply file for bankruptcy under federal law.
-Instead, they are subject to a state-regulated process overseen by the California Department of Insurance (CDI) and the courts.
+They are subject to a state-regulated process overseen by the California Department of Insurance (CDI) and the courts.

 Conservation